GAPS-Collab/gaps-online-software/README.md

 ![Aulepe](resources/assets/aulepe_luma.png)

 >[!NOTE]
->You think you're fast?
-You think your pet cheetah is fast?
-A sailfish clocks in at 68MpH and and another member of the billfish family, the Black Marlin is considered the [fastest non-airborne animal on the planet and can go up to 80MpH](https://en.wikipedia.org/wiki/Fastest_animals) and thus faster than a Cheetah.
-On top of that Marlin are actually pretty tasty!
+>The fastest non-airborne species is actually not the Cheetah!
+Marine life can be even faster.
+While the sailfish seems to be a little less fast then the [fastest non-airborne animal on the planet (Black Marlin with speeds up to 80MpH)](https://en.wikipedia.org/wiki/Fastest_animals).
+Thus the Black Marlin is faster than a Cheetah.
+>Sailfish have been observed to swim up to 68 MpH, and while that's a little less fast than their world-record cousin, their displays when they leap out of the water at these speed are quite astonishing.
->Marlin can be found around the Hawaiian islands
+>Marlin can be found around the Hawaiian islands and are actually quite tasty!

->[!NOTE]
->This release of gaps-online plugs in the Turbo.
-This is the Supra which goes "nnnnnnnnn.... shtutututu...".
-The focus of this release is to keep bascially the API of v0.11 but Speed.It.Up.

 ## CHANGELOG/Migration guide
 [Since v0.12 we are keeping a global CHANELOG.MD](CHANGELOG.md)